 Type of tour

-After breakfast at the hotel, we board an all-terrain vehicle, which will take us for an hour drive to the small village, located at the foot of the Polar Ural Mountains.
-Here we jump on the snowmobiles and wooden box sledges for travelling further north to the Nenets camp.
+After breakfast at the hotel, we board a car or minibus, which will take us for an hour drive to the small village, where we jump on the snowmobiles and sledges for travelling further north to the Nenets camp.

 These days, over 50% of Yamal’s Nenets are still nomadic, and most have relatives in small villages, who live sedentary lives and provide accommodation to nomadic relatives during rare visits.
 Unlike many nomadic tribes in Russia and the world-over, the Nenets are have largely retained their traditional way of life and are famed for having longest nomadic migration routes in the world.
 They wear clothing made of reindeer fur, sewn using reindeer sinew as thread, and live in conical tents made of reindeer fur and known as “chums”.